Please review these rules before registering!

 3) Teams must confirm availability for all fixtures before signing up, even though your team may be knocked out before the playoffs and consequently miss out on those fixtures.

 4) Each team must include at least 6 players.
-It is optional for teams to include up to 8 players, but it is encouraged to play everyone on your roster!
+It is optional for teams to include up to 8 players, but it is encouraged to play everyone on your roster at some time during the season!

 5) Up to three teams per university can enter.